RegisterCluster

 Any Kubernetes cluster can be connected to the Amazon EKS control plane to view current information about the cluster and its nodes.

-After the Manifest is updated and applied, then the connected cluster is visible to the Amazon EKS control plane.
-If the Manifest is not applied within three days, then the connected cluster will no longer be visible and must be deregistered.
-See DeregisterCluster.
+After the manifest is updated and applied, the connected cluster is visible to the Amazon EKS control plane.
+If the manifest isn't applied within three days, the connected cluster will no longer be visible and must be deregistered using DeregisterCluster.

 Request Syntax